 The Dirty Secrets of Credit Cards

-As a complement to Andrea’s article, Credit Card Companies Still Evil, here’s something else to make you sleep well at night.
-The average American has around 8 credit cards and is carrying roughly $9000 in credit card debt.
+The average American household carries almost $16,000 in credit card debt (only counting indebted households), according to a recent study by Nerdwallet.
 If that’s not bad enough, the credit card companies are involved in what can only be described as a conspiracy to keep Americans in debt, permanently.

-Don’t you find it odd that in a time of very low interest on anything from car loans to mortgages, credit card companies can hand out APRs that embarrass loan sharks.
-Well, it’s not unusual to see 34.99% APRs, especially as a default rate, and the reason is simple.
-Most credit card companies reside in states like South Dakota or Delaware.
-States that have very weak or even no “usury laws”.
+Don’t you find it odd that in a time of very low interest on anything from car loans to mortgages, credit card companies can hand out APRs that embarrass loan sharks?
+Well, it’s not unusual to see 34.99% APRs, especially as a penalty rate, and the reason is simple.
+Most credit card companies reside in states like South Dakota or Delaware, states that have very weak or even no “usury laws.”
 So, there’s no cap on interest.
 By law, there’s nothing to stop them charging whatever interest they want.
 Here’s a map that links to the locations of top 10 credit card issuers.

 Deadbeat – it’s what credit card companies call those folks who are responsible and pay off the balance each month.
 They don’t like those people, not one bit.
 That’s because they make little to no money off of them.
 No, credit card companies like you to carry a nice hefty balance and pay only the minimum each month.
 If you’re one of those people, known as ‘revolvers’, you’re part of the crowd that contributes roughly 90% of the credit card company’s income.
 What a crazy upside-down world credit is.